By Jerry Wilkinson

 The U.S. Navy acquired 353 acres in Florida City on August 18, 1941 for a well site.
 After many surveys, on April 15, 1942, the Fairbanks Morse and Company started work on two 500-horse-power pumps for $44,862.35.
 The Navy's first plan was for a 12-inch pipeline but when the water plant indicated it could handle more, the pipe size was changed to 18-inch.

 In the meanwhile, on November 28, 1941, the William Brothers Corporation had begun drilling three 10-inch wells and laying 128 miles of 18-inch pipe from the Florida City site to Key West for $1,719,017.95.
 Alonzo Cothron did much of the trenching.
 The pipe was placed under water at 13 of the channel crossings.
+The pipe was of ductile steel, wrapped with a protective (later fiber glass) and painter silver.
+In case of an leak, there were isolation valves that could be closed both sides of the leak, emergency crews repair the leak, rewrap and repaint.

 This being 1941, highway travel was still via the Card Sound road.
 The pipeline followed the Flagler railway route directly across the Everglades.
 The following February, a new highway by-passing of the existing Card Sound State Road 4A began along the same route.
 This was shorter in distance.
 For the first time federal highway funds were used for Overseas Highway construction signaling the change of highway designation to U.S. 1.